 Each year, a handful of pampered celebrities are unceremoniously dumped into a 'jungle', where they are left to fend for themselves, living off little food and competing against each other for small luxuries.

-This year, the show, which is currently airing its fifth season, is bringing just as much drama as its previous four seasons, and the popcorn is a-flowing.
+In 2022, the show will be bringing just as much drama as its previous seasons, and the popcorn will be a-flowing.

 And while the viewing pleasures are countless, there's one question that we can't help but ponder - where exactly is it that the contestants endure such hardships?

-Up until now, we were led to believe that the series was filmed in Africa, but then, the official I'm A Celeb Instagram account threw everything into question when they posted a geo-tag 'Katoomba, NSW'.
+Until recently, we were led to believe that the series was filmed in Africa, but then in 2019 the official I'm A Celeb Instagram account threw everything into question when they posted a geo-tag in 'Katoomba, NSW'.

 Fans didn't know what to think - had we been living a lie?
 Were the celebs really just plonked in the Blue Mountains, possibly catching a taxi home on weekends to visit family?

-"Can you imagine how much easier my life would be if we were in the Blue Mountains?" she exclaimed.
+"Can you imagine how much easier my life would be if we were in the Blue Mountains?" she told The Kyle and Jackie O Show at the time.

 Keep scrolling as we delve into the details of the I'm A Celebrity Australia filming location.